supermarin/snippie/README.md

-# Xcode Snippets Backup / Import tool w/ cheat-sheet
+# Snippets Backup / Restore & cheat-sheet

 Feel free to fork, so you can export your own snippets and have them stored in your own repo.
 Below is the auto-generated cheat-sheet from your own exported snippets.